mulcmu/klipper/docs/Config_Reference.md

 #   print head.
 This parameter must be provided for stepper_a; for
 #   stepper_b and stepper_c this parameter defaults to the value
 #   specified for stepper_a.
+radius:
+#   Radius (in mm) of the horizontal circle defined by this tower.
+This
+#   parameter may also be calculated as:
+#     radius = smooth_rod_offset - effector_offset - carriage_offset
+#   This parameter must be provided for stepper_a; for stepper_b and
+#   stepper_c this parameter defaults to the value specified for
+#   stepper_a.
 #angle:
 #   This option specifies the angle (in degrees) that the tower is
 #   at.
 The default is 210 for stepper_a, 330 for stepper_b, and 90